 Both Spire Parkway and Little Aston were recently rated as ‘Good’ by the CQC.

-The helpline is in operation between 9am to 6pm Monday to Friday and 9am to 1pm Saturday.
+The helpline is in operation between 8.30am to 7pm Monday to Thursday, 8.30am to 6pm on Friday and 9am to 4pm on Saturday.

 If you would like confidential support and advice from an independent organisation, you can also speak to The Patients Association on 0800 345 7115 between 9.30am and 5pm Monday to Friday.